rubyreferences/rubyref/language.md

 ## Ruby Language Structure

-This chapter describes all syntax constructs and general structure of Ruby programs.
+This chapter describes the syntax constructs and general structure of Ruby programs.

 As a brief overview, it can be said that: